 CEAT believes in an inclusive approach while collaborating with stakeholders in progressing towards a resilient and sustainable future.
 The feedback shared by stakeholders is considered as critical strategic input for refining the business approach, resulting in a long-term value creation.

-CEAT's individuals or groups that influence or stakeholders include are impacted by its business.
-CEAT and shareholders, customers, of engagement and key concerns has developed a robust mechanism employees, business partners, raised by the respective group of to engage with stakeholders to industry associations, suppliers, and stakeholders.
+individuals or groups that influence or stakeholders include

+stakeholders include accommodate the concerns.
+The communities.
+The following table are impacted by its business.
+CEAT and shareholders, customers, to engage with stakeholders to industry associations, suppliers, and stakeholders.